 - Divide into 3 bowls, add coloring paste to each (yellow for mustard, green for lettuce, and red for ketchup)

 Cut the yellow cupcakes in half horizontally and spread some green icing on bottom half, place chocolate cupcake on top, spread some red and yellow icing on top of this and then top with remaining cupcake top.
 It looks great when the red and yellow are dripping over the side.

-Place each cupcake on a paper cupcake liner, add a little green icing on the top and add a party toothpick to each.
+Place each cook-out cupcake on a paper cupcake liner, add a little green icing on the top and add a party toothpick to each.

 Continue to create the number of cupcakes you want to make.
 I freeze the leftover chocolate cupcakes and can make more another time, just by mixing up the yellow cake mix.

 The kids loved helping me make these to share with their friends.

 HERE are some ideas of other foods that kids like to eat at cook-outs.

 I want my grandchildren to remember fun recipes like this when they are older and think about something Grandma Honey made for them.
 I have a lot more “retro” snacks planned for them.